 Furthermore, it is a variety of gravy made from fat, flour, cocoa powder, and varying amounts of sugar.
 This type is most common in the Southern part of U.S. cuisine and is often served as a Sunday morning dish with fresh cookies in the Appalachian and Ozark Mountain areas.

 Ingredients Used to Make

-Milk is commonly used as a liquid in chocolate gravy, while some recipes use water.
-Some recipes created in Eastern Oklahoma use more sugar, and the fat comes from using butter after the gravy is complete, making it more like a hot chocolate pudding served over cookies.
+Milk is commonly used as a liquid in chocolate gravy recipes, while some recipes use water.
+Some recipes created in Eastern Oklahoma use more sugar, and the fat comes from using butter after the gravy is complete, making it more as a hot chocolate pudding served over cookies.

 How to Make Chocolate Gravy?

 Traditionally, a roux is prepared with fat and flour before adding the milk during making the gravy.
 However, some people use cornstarch instead of flour.
 To make this dish, mix all the dry ingredients first, slowly add the milk and then stir until cooked.
 When a thick, creamy consistency is achieved, add the butter and vanilla.

 Other ingredients, such as crumbled bacon, are usually added later towards the end of preparation.

 The best idea is to serve the gravy with homemade biscuits, butter cookies, or any other cookies and cake you like.